Program overview

 Program Structure

-The Electrical Engineering Technician program is designed to be completed in 2 years or 4 semesters.
+The Electrical Engineering Technician program is designed to be completed in 2 years, consisting of 4 semesters.
 The program is delivered in a hybrid format, combining both in-person and online learning experiences.
 Students will have the opportunity to engage in various practical applications and projects that simulate real-world scenarios.
+Additionally, the program may offer options such as co-op placements or internships, providing students with valuable industry experience.
+This structure ensures that graduates are well-equipped with the knowledge and skills needed to succeed in the electrical engineering field.

 Featured Experiences